iliasmachairas/Landfill_site_selection_gdal/README.md

 # Landfill_site_selection_gdal
 Landfill site selection for Milos island using a host of parameters such as land-use, road network, conservation areas

 Finding the most suitable location where a landfill can be located is a complex task which includes GIS analysis.
-It is ofetn related to many parameters such as land-use, road network, conservation areas.
+It is often related to many parameters such as land-use, road network, conservation areas.
 The current study area is Milos island.

 In order to select the landfill area, 7 parameters were considered.
 These are:
 * distance from coastline (further than 300 m),